simonmackinnon/CertificationStudyNotes/Docker-Assoc-Notes.md

 # Certified Docker Associate

 ## Basic Information
-- Can indentify a container my UUID, short ID, or name
+- Can indentify a container by UUID, short ID, or name
 - Can run containers in attached or detatched mode
     - advantage of detatched is retaining terminal control, no issues if command is interupted
 - Stop all containers with command `docker container stop $(docker container ls -aq)`